Okavango Delta, Botswana

 Abu camp is located in a private concession on 500,000 acres of pristine wilderness in the west of the Delta surrounded by a grove of magnificent hardwood trees on the edge of a large lagoon with a resident school of hippos.

 The tents have a unique and wonderful design and have been recently rebuilt with a private viewing deck overlooking the lagoon.
 Each tent at Abu has beautiful en-suite facilities with a shower and a bath.The dining and bar areas are set on raised wooden decks that wind around African ebony and sycamore fig trees.
 The lounge and dining tent has big comfy sofas, with a breathtaking view over the lagoon.

 Guests at Abu Camp are invited to share with the resident elephant family what is, without doubt, the ultimate elephant education safari.
-The elephant experiences offer many magical moments including interaction with the resident herd of 11 elephants by riding or walking with them, as well as with the herds of wildlife in the area.
+The elephant experiences offer many magical moments including interaction with the resident herd of 11 elephants by walking with them, as well as with the herds of wildlife in the area.
 Abu also offers game drives, bush walks and mokoro (traditional dugout canoe) safaris.

 Abu Camp offers a three-night safari for a maximum of twelve people, ensuring that all the guests grow with the herd as they get to know them, offering a superb learning experience that is also a journey through the eyes of the elephants.
 All guests arrive and depart at the same time, allowing them to begin to relax and absorb the tranquillity of their surroundings and to get to know the herd at the same pace.
 Cathy and her loving patience with the small calves in her herd, the antics of the youngsters, and the obvious wisdom of the elders all come together to create a rare glimpse into the lives of these intelligent and extraordinary animals.